 While Margaret has found the one physician who will back up her claims, there are hundreds of others who will argue the exact opposite.

-A 2008 study from the University of Arizona found that approximately 421,000 different types of bacteria can be found on shoes.
+from the University of Arizona found that approximately 421,000 different types of bacteria can be found on shoes.
 Of the shoes examined for the study, a whopping 96% were found to have fecal bacteria.

 Additionally, 27% had traces of E. Coli along with seven different kinds of bacteria such as Klebsiella pneumoniae, a bacteria that causes urinary tract infections, and Serratia ficaria, a bacteria that causes respiratory infections.

 The study concludes that bringing shoes into the home could lead to a 90-99% chance of contaminating home floors!

 This is where the tea gets really hot because the same article where Margaret found the quote from Dr. Adalja actually concluded with remarks from a New York City board-certified pediatrician, Dr. Alison Mitzner, that she herself prefers to keep her homes free of shoes due to the high levels of bacteria.